Adornment as Function

 -

-adaptability across occasions
+adaptability across different situations

 -